Web Design Pricing: The Psychology of Perceived Value

 I say, “not necessarily”.

-I don’t want you to be taken advantage of if you have a big budget.
-But you should expect to get what you pay for your web design project within reason.
+You should expect to get what you pay for your web design project.
+Within reason.